zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 #### Overview
-In this section there is a recap of some informations retrieved from the other panels (last run, internal statistics, etc.)
+In this section, there is a recap of some information retrieved from the other panels (last run, internal statistics, etc.).

 ![10](https://user-images.githubusercontent.com/70565462/150177734-60cf4761-e9ba-4ce2-8a0d-a3daa6cac68b.PNG)